Argentina's Fernandez has hematoma removed from brain

 Her policies promote economic growth at the cost of consumer prices increases clocked by private economists at 25 percent per year, one of the highest inflation rates in the world.

-Fernandez had her thyroid glands removed last year after she was diagnosed with cancer, although later tests indicated no cancer was present.
-Her late husband, former President Nestor Kirchner, died from a heart attack in 2010.

-When Fernandez became ill on Saturday she was in full campaign mode, making speeches on behalf of allies running in the October 27 mid-term primary, which will determine whether her coalition keeps control of Congress during her final two years as leader of the grains-exporting powerhouse.
+When she became ill on Saturday, Fernandez was in full campaign mode, making speeches on behalf of allies running in the October 27 mid-term primary, an election that will determine whether her coalition keeps control of Congress during her final two years as leader of the grains-exporting powerhouse.

 Fernandez, first elected in 2007 and re-elected in 2011 on promises of greater state intervention in Latin America's No. 3 economy, also is embroiled in a legal battle against holdout bond investors who declined to participate in Argentina's 2005 and 2010 debt restructurings and are suing for full repayment.